LucaZampieri/hopsuisse.github.io/lausanne.md

 The following graph represents the fraction of runners with respect to the time it took them to complete the full Lausanne marathon.

+On the legend, you can click or unclick some of the categories to only see the ones you want to see.

 <div id="times-42km"></div>

 After performing a 2-samples Kolmogorov-Smirnov test, we conclude that